-HEDP is organized into two components: (a) a Higher Education Development Program component; and (b) a Program Operations and Technical Support component.
-These components are different in nature, but complementary.
-The first component is comprehensive and has been designed to directly support NHESP-II.
+The Project is organized into two components: (A) the Higher Education Development Program component; and (B) the Program Operations and Technical Support component.
+Component A constitutes the lion’s share of the Project, designed to support implementation of NHESP-II.
 The flow of funds under this component will follow a results-based financing arrangement.
-Disbursements are linked to specific result that would contribute to the achievement of the overall objectives of the NHESP-II and the HEDP.
+Disbursements are linked to specific result that would contribute to the achievement of the overall objectives of the NHESP-II and HEDP.
 They will finance Eligible Expenditures Programs (EEP) selected from the MoHE’s budget, rather than against specific investments.

 Component B will assist the implementation of the first component through coordination, technical assistance (TA), capacity building, monitoring and evaluation, innovation, pilots, research and communication.
 The flow of funds under this component will be provided against specific investments, as normally done under the Bank’s Investment Project Financing modality.

 The project’s components work may be different in nature, but complementary to one another.